-The arrival of the solar panels from overseas as well as the trenching and installation of flow lines from Wells 4, 5, 6 & 7 are scheduled for August 2022.
+Trenching and installation of flow lines from Wells 4, 5, 6 & 7 are completed. the site has been secured with a 6-foot high fence and the solar panels have been delivered.
 Well #2 will be trucked in from the Rohlfing Helium Field while a decision will be made on Gunnar Dome upon completion and sampling.